Applies to: ONTRAPORT Plus and above.

 Configuration is easy.
 Please note that these instructions differ slightly from those in the video, in that they collect all relevant information from ONTRAPORT in the beginning instead of throughout the process.

-Navigate to Sites > Wordpress and click the New WordPress Site button.
+- Navigate to Administration > Integrations > Wordpress Website.
+Click the New WordPress Site button.
 Select the Existing Wordpress Site option and click Create New to create a new entry for your existing site.
-Show / Hide

-Enter the name of the site and the Website URL.
+- Enter the name of the site and the Website URL.
 Do not configure any membership levels.
 Click Save.
-Show / Hide

-Click your email address at the top right, click on Administration and then select ONTRAPORT API Instructions and Key Manager.
+- Click on Administration > Integrations > ONTRAPORT API Instructions and Key Manager.

-Click on the name of your website to open the API Key Permissions editor.
+- Click on the name of your website to open the API Key Permissions editor.
 Select a Contact Owner from the drop down, then check off all of the permissions.
 Copy the API App ID and API Key numbers to a text file for use in AccessAlly later.
 Click Save in the upper right.
-Show / Hide

-AccessAlly needs a custom field to store the Contact's password.
+- AccessAlly needs a custom field to store the Contact's password.
 Click Contacts > Settings > Field Editor to add a new field.
-Show / Hide

 Now, you are ready to configure the integration in your WordPress site.
 Download the AccessAlly plugin and install it according to their instructions.
 Then, follow these steps:

-In the WordPress administration section, select AccessAlly and General Settings.
+- In the WordPress administration section, select AccessAlly and General Settings.
 On the Initial Setup tab select ONTRAPORT from the drop down box at the top and copy and paste the Application ID and API Key into the ONTRAPORT Account Settings section.
-Show / Hide

-At the bottom of that page, select the AccessAlly Password field from the drop down under Password Field.
-Show / Hide
+- At the bottom of that page, select the AccessAlly Password field from the drop down under Password Field.

 Q. Can I use AccessAlly with PilotPress membership sites?